-I recommend a couple of sharp razor blades (be careful!) and possibly a caulk removal tool.
-Make sure to buy a good quality caulk removal tool or you will find yourself holding a broken piece of plastic - metal is always best.
-First, carefully cut against the wall or flat surface with the razor blade.
-(Again, buying a good quality razor blade holder will pay for itself).
-Using the razor blade cut along both surfaces that the caulk is attached to.
+Now, carefully cut against the wall or flat surface with the razor blade.
+Using the razor blade, slowly cut along both surfaces that the caulk is attached to.
 If you’re lucky this is all you have to do.
 If it is really old caulk and has hardened, it will be much more difficult.

-Silicone caulking products have been around for many years too.
+Silicone caulk has been around for many years, too.
 They have a rubbery and stretchy consistency and come in many colors.
 Unfortunately, because of their unique chemical properties, there are additional steps you need to take for complete removal unless you are applying over it with another silicone product.